Academic Advisory Board (Germany)

 Prof. Dr. Klaus-Dieter Drüen

 Klaus-Dieter Drüen holds the Chair of German, European and International Tax Law and Public Law at the Ludwig Maximilian University Munich since October 2015.
-He is also a judge at the Düsseldorf Finance Court in the second main office (Corporate Tax Senate).
+Since 17 May 2010 he has also been a judge at the Düsseldorf Finance Court in the second main office (Corporate Tax Senate).
 From 2007 to September 2015 he held the Chair of Corporate Tax Law, Accounting Law and Public Law at the Faculty of Law of the Heinrich-Heine-University Düsseldorf.

 Klaus-Dieter Drüen is a member of the board of the Münchner Steuerfachtagung e.V., the Arbeitsgemeinschaft der Fachanwälte für Steuerrecht e.V. as well as deputy chairman of the German Tax Law Society and a member of the Vereinigung der Deutschen Staatsrechtslehrer, the International Fiscal Association (IFA) and the European Association of Tax Law Professors (EATLP).